For Employers before actual decisions to shut down or move

 Staff directory for Office of Workforce Investments and Partners

-Oregon Rapid Response and Layoff Aversion State and Local Team Contacts
+Oregon Rapid Response and Layoff Aversion Information and Contacts